micmejia/bible-dump/AMPC/2 Peter/2 Pet 1.md

 And we have the prophetic word [made] firmer still.
-You will do well to pay close attention to it as to a lamp shining in a dismal (squalid and dark) place, until the day breaks through [the gloom] and the Morning Star rises ([^j]comes into being) in your hearts.
+You will do well to pay close attention to it as to a lamp shining in a dismal (squalid and dark) place, until the day breaks through [the gloom] and the Morning Star rises (comes into being) in your hearts.